mongodb/docs/source/includes/options/option-mongomirror-httpStatusPort.rst

           Only displays during the ``initial sync`` or ``oplog sync`` stages when tailing or applying oplog entries.

+      * - | ``details``
+          | ``.lastWriteOnSourceTimestamp``
+        - The :manual:`BSON timestamp </reference/bson-types/#timestamps>`
+          value of the most recent oplog entry that is not a no-op.
+No-op entries are generally system-level operations such as heartbearts that do not write or edit data in the database.
+          :program:`mongomirror` refreshes this value every 10 seconds.
+          Operations which write or edit data in the database may not be reported until the next refresh occurs.

+          The ``lastWriteOnSourceTimestamp`` field is useful as a confirmation that no new writes are occurring on the source deployment before cutting over during a migration.

       * - ``errorMessage``
         - A string that describes any error encountered by :program:`mongomirror`.